-Obsessive-Compulsive Disorder, commonly known as OCD, is more than just being neat or organized.
+Obsessive-Compulsive Disorder, commonly known as OCD, is more than just being neat or organised.
 While pop culture often portrays OCD as a quirky obsession with cleanliness or order, the reality is much deeper and far more serious.
-OCD is a mental health condition that can significantly interfere with daily life, relationships, and well-being.

 This guide aims to give you a beginner-friendly understanding of OCD, what it really is, how it shows up, what causes it, and how it can be treated.